How to create a Freshdesk automation to notify Slack when sentiment drops

 The workflow is straightforward: a customer replies, Freshdesk checks if the sentiment is negative, and if so, it pings your Slack channel.

-Where the native Freshdesk automation falls short
+Enhancing your native Freshdesk automation

 A faster, smarter way: An AI agent